gwbres/cggtts/cggtts/README.md

 - `polyfit-rs` will unlock one fitting helper that help fit observation according to the BIPM track fitting method
-- `anise` will unlock a few methods that help connect this library to `anise` for navigation purposes and may help the process of [CGGTTS] tracks resolution.

 ## Parsing